vedph/cadmus-bricks-shell-v2/projects/myrmidon/cadmus-refs-dbpedia-lookup/README.md

 ## Usage

-To use this service, you must configure your app and use a proxy because AFAIK DBPedia does not support CORS nor JSONP.
+Should your DBPedia endpoint not support CORS nor JSONP, you can use a proxy as follows:

 (1) in your backend API, add a **proxy API controller** like this (`ProxyController.cs`):